 You know that your products and services are just what your target audience needs.
 You’ve shored up your operations to reduce costs.
 You may have even revamped your marketing.
 Everything about your business should be propelling you to a brighter future.
 So, why isn’t it?

 Businesses make mistakes every day that can lead to closure.
-This is painfully true when it comes to marketing.
+This is painfully true when it comes to marketing, and especially this year.
 Here are three marketing habits you should break in the new year.

 Relying Strictly on Unpaid Marketing Strategies